shazly333/Uber/README.md

 # Uber
-IOS application which has the same functionality of uber application
+IOS application which has the same functionality as uber application

 Table of contents:
 =================